17th February – 20th May 2018

 The exhibition at the National Museum in Warsaw will present a profile of the famous pianist through his donated antiquities and memorabilia.
 They will form the pretext for a story about Paderewski and the people around him – important figures of the political and cultural scene at that time.
 Various aspects of the virtuoso will be presented, both the well-known – of a great musician, statesman and friend of the greats of the era, and the lesser known – of a man devoted to his family and a collector of far-eastern art.

 For the first time we will be able to see a great majority of the works of art that made up this wonderful gift to the National Museum.
-Among the exhibited objects there are the master’s grand piano, manufactured for him by Steinway & Sons, and Paderewski’s portrait, painted by one of the foremost academic painters of the 19th century – Lawrence Alma-Tadema.
+Among the exhibited objects there are the master’s grand piano, manufactured for him by Steinway & Sons (artist's bequest for the Musical Conservatory in Warsaw), and Paderewski’s portrait, painted by one of the foremost academic painters of the 19th century – Lawrence Alma-Tadema.
 Gifts given to Ignacy Paderewski by his friends and admirers show the extent of his great fame.
 Among them there are a picture of Queen Victoria with an autograph, a triptych – Music by Jacek Malczewski, and a portfolio of engravings by Leon Wyczółkowski with a dedication.
 Photographs depicting Paderewski’s family life will show audiences his home in Switzerland and members of his family.
 A collection of far eastern art, consisting of Chinese porcelain, enamelware, glass and lacquerware gathered by Paderewski and his wife at their Swiss villa is truly outstanding.

 Curator of the exhibition: dr Magdalena Pinker